Writing Center Awards: Explaining Complexity

 - Public Policy

-Our 2019 awards will celebrate undergraduate writing that makes specialized topics clear and compelling to non-specialists.
+Our 2020 awards will celebrate undergraduate writing that makes specialized topics clear and compelling to non-specialists.
 We want to honor students who can explain complexity.
+Given the spirit of the moment, we have decided to add an additional category this year, on the topic of Coronavirus and other diseases.

 - You must be an enrolled Georgetown undergraduate to apply